 Once the application form, consultant proposal(s), and other supporting documents are received by LearnSphere, you will be notified of the evaluation outcome as soon as possible, usually within four to five weeks.

 If your application is approved, a contract will be issued between LearnSphere and your company.
-Eligible costs may be incurred as of the date the application is received.
 If you would like more information on the Accountability and Management Framework and Redress Provision, please click here.

-You can choose up to two consultants to work with.
-It will be your responsibility to select the consultant(s) you work with.
-A sample statement of work for engaging a consultant can be found here.
+It is your responsibility to select the consultant(s) you wish to work with.
+A sample statement of work for engaging a consultant can be found here. (link to Resources page)

 All consultants must be at arm’s length to your company, and their fees must be at fair market value.
 You are responsible to ensure that satisfactory work is completed by the consultant(s).

 Applicants must agree to the possibility of a future audit and be willing to participate in program evaluations.
 Specifically, this means providing baseline information at the start of the activity, follow-up information when the project is completed, and participation in a survey up to four years later.

 This [CCM] project has been very helpful in focusing our development effort.
 The partnership is providing AgoraMobile with access to world class marketing resources and accelerating our path to market.” - Simon Gauvin, CEO, Agora Mobile